Sand Casting Defects:

 Open Blows and Blow Holes | Sand Casting Defects

 • Open blows are smooth cavities or voids on the surface of the casting.
 Blow holes are bubbles of gas entrapped inside the casting.
 Both are caused by gases carried by hot metal.
+When it comes to the mold’s cope section, these flaws are almost always present.

 Blow holes can be controlled by controlling moisture content, providing proper venting, not too hard ramming of the mould and controlling binder content.